bruce/puppet-vcsrepo/README.markdown

 }
 ~~~

 To keep the repository at the latest revision, set `ensure` to 'latest'.
+The 'latest' option requires `source` to be specified.

 **WARNING:** This overwrites any local changes to the repository.